-If you really want to get the most out of your glue, temperature is a topic you shouldn't ignore.
-You would be surprised how many equipment, and application issues could be resolved simply by adjusting the temperature of your glue.
+If you want to get the most out of your glue, the temperature is a topic you should pay attention to.
+You'd be surprised how many application and equipment issues can be resolved by simply adjusting the temperature of your glue.

-Today we'll cover the recommended glue operational temperature of our three major products: protein glue, hot melt glue, and liquid water-based glue.
+Today we'll cover our three major products' recommended glue operational temperature: gelatin glue, hot melt glue, and liquid water-based glue.

-Protein glues (also known as hide glue or animal glue) are biodegradable gelatin-based glues commonly using to make books and boxes.
-They are typically sold in jelly cakes, which are then liquefied with heat and applied with equipment.
+Gelatin glue (protein, hide, or animal glue) is compostable and made from recycled materials.
+This glue is sold in jelly cakes, which are liquefied with heat and applied with equipment.

-Protein glues work most efficiently at an operational temperature between 140°F and 150° F. Running the glue below this temperature could result in messy equipment and the glue setting a lot quicker than you want.
-If the glue runs above this temperature, the glue could burn and the formula properties could be compromised.
+Gelatin glue works most efficiently at an operational temperature between 140°F and 150° F. Running the adhesive below this temperature could result in messy equipment and the bond setting a lot quicker than you want.
+If the glue runs above this temperature, the glue could burn, and the formula properties could be compromised.